-SOCS6808 Collective Behaviour & Social Movements

-South Africa is a country in constant flux, with our history and contemporary reality being shaped by collective behaviour and social movements.
-This module explores the Sociology of Social Movements from across the world, exploring various geo-political contexts and how people respond collectively to social change, oppression, and social states, other institutions.
-It provides an academic space in which students can contextualise and critically reflect on broader societal trends social in movement activity.
+SOCS6808 Collective Behaviour & Social Movements South Africa is a country in constant flux, with our history and contemporary reality beina shaped by collective behaviour and social movements.
+This module explores the Sociology of Social Movements from across the world, exploring various geopolitical contexts and how people respond collectively to social change, oppression, states, and other social institutions.
+It provides an academic space in which students can contextualise and critically reflect on broader societal trends in social movement activity. Î